-Connection defines between which connectors do we want to do requests, what kind of requests and specify mapping between them.
+Connection defines between which connectors do we want to do requests, what kind of requests and to specify mapping between them.
 This is a core element of the application.
-The list of connections displays only a title.
+The list of connections displays a title, a description, and connectors’ titles.

-if you come back to this step from the next step, choosing another mode will affect on the adding, that is why you need to confirm your choice.
+If you change the mode it will affect on the “methods”, that is why you need to confirm your choice.

-There is a possibility to add a parameter into the Query (except the first method in from connector).
+There is a possibility to add a parameter into the Endpoint (except the first method in from connector).
 This parameter is a reference to the response of the previously created method.